Assessing extubation criteria, and then deciding when to extubate a patient safely can sometimes be a difficult decision.

 I removed the endotracheal tube and found that the distal end was full of very sticky secretions.
 She immediately was able to take deep breaths and her saturation shot up to 100%.

-In this case mucous plugging of the endotracheal tube was indeed causing my patient’s problem.
-Removal of an endotracheal tube when you are not sure of the diagnosis is a risk not to be taken lightly.
+In this case, mucous plugging of the endotracheal tube was indeed causing my patient’s problem.
+Removal of an endotracheal tube when you are not sure of the reason why a patient is not meeting extubation criteria is a risk not to be taken lightly.
 But sometimes it’s the right thing to do.

 May The Force Be With You